YTMND: History

-Height of popularity

-In November 2005, YTMND changed its layout and added new features, including a comment management system and new lists for the main page.
-A feature debuted soon after allowing users to donate money on behalf of a YTMND chosen by the user in exchange for its increased exposure through the main site.

-On September 24, 2006, YTMND changed to a new layout and design.
-The re-design added new features, such as the YTMND digest.

 Decline

 On August 29, 2016, Max Goldberg announced that YTMND would likely soon be shutting down, citing ill health and the site's inability to fund its own hosting fees from ad revenue.
 Goldberg stated "Besides being a time capsule I don't really see a reason for it to continue to exist...
 It seems like the internet has moved on...And I've moved on too.
 I don't have much interest in the site beyond it being good memories."

-In August 2018, Archive Team revealed that it had archived the entirety of the site's content up to that point.
-On May 12, 2018, the site stopped accepting new user signups as a result of Google shutting down version 1 of its ReCAPTCHA anti-spam mechanism.

 In May 2019, the site experienced major downtime, which led media outlets to report that the site had been shut down permanently.
 The site itself partially came back online, with a page stating that there had been a "catastrophic failure" in its database, and stating that whether the site will be restored was undecided.

 Modernization

-On May 17, 2019, Max Goldberg wrote to supporters on his Patreon that an "outpouring of support" had convinced him to work to save the site, opening a community Discord and soliciting input on modernizing the site.
-Suggestions included abandoning Adobe Flash Player in favor of HTML5, as well as implementing Transport Layer Security and "other modern necessities."
-On May 21, 2019, the main page was updated to reflect that YTMND subdomains and search functionality should be functional.
-He announced the launch of the HTML5 player using Ogg Vorbis on June 5, 2019.
-The restoration of search functionality on a repaired database was completed in December 2019.

-On March 31, 2020, YTMND re-launched in earnest, including all of the previously hosted YTMND sites and the ability to log in, create accounts, recover passwords, and post new sites.
+On March 31, 2020, YTMND re-launched, including all of the previously hosted YTMND sites and the ability to log in, create accounts, recover passwords, and post new sites.
 It has also been updated to work using HTML5 media playable, HTTPS communications, and includes a mobile-friendly interface.